+d.
 Advising committees: During the first year each student is assigned a first year advising committee comprised of two NGP faculty members and a senior NGP student.
-The goal of the first year advisory committee is to provide not only critical feedback to students on rotation report and oral presentations in student seminar, but also to provide advice on areas that include (but are not limited to): expectations in graduate school, balancing classes and lab work, study habits, choosing a rotation and eventually a thesis lab, reading the scientific literature, scientific writing, qualifying exams, interacting with faculty and students, networking and future career options.
+The goal of the first year advisory committee is to provide critical feedback to students early in their careers, before they choose a thesis lab.
+Since students may not have formed individual relationships with faculty and senior students at this point, the first year advisory committee provides an opportunity to forge such relationships and get mentorship at a critical time when students may have less access to meaningful input.
+Mentors provide advice on areas that include (but are not limited to): expectations in graduate school, balancing classes and lab work, study habits, choosing a rotation and eventually a thesis lab, reading the scientific literature, scientific writing, qualifying exams, interacting with faculty and students, networking and future career options.
+The first year advising committee also provides feedback on rotation reports (see below) and oral presentations in student seminar.
 By the start of the second year, this committee is replaced by the Part I Exam Committee and eventually by the Thesis Committee.
+Timing and guidelines for convening these committees are described later in the handbook.